echohack/deltron/README.md

-tf_chef_automate is a blueprint for creating your own [Chef Automate](https://www.chef.io/automate/) cluster in AWS, using Terraform.
+_Deltron_ is a blueprint for creating your own [Chef Automate](https://www.chef.io/automate/) cluster in AWS, using Terraform.

 # Quickstart